Is a Chow Chow Right for You?

 breeds (the other being the Chinese Shar-Pei) that has a blue-black tongue.
 The tongue is pink when the dogs are young but turns a blue-black color as they age.
 It is unclear why this happens.
 Ancient lore says that when God was painting the sky, he dripped some blue paint and the Chow Chow followed along and licked up the drops!

-most dogs only have 42.
+While most dogs only have 42 Chows have 44.
 Some scholars believe that, up to 28 million years back, a now extinct animal called the Simocyon, which lived in sub-Arctic regions of Siberia and had 44 teeth, is linked to this trait.
 Both canines and bears developed from the Simocyon.

 Growing Up Chow Chow